Skip to Content

 THIS AWARD HONORS A GOLF SALESPERSON IN THE REGION FOR OUTSTANDING SERVICE, SUPPORT AND DEDICATION TO THE MEMBERS AND APPRENTICES OF THE MAPGA.

-The MAPGA President, Lynne Hunter, personally selects this President’s Award winner to recognize an individual who has been working “under the radar,” to improve our game, our industry, and our Association.
-Ms. Hunter has identified Joan Lovelace, PGA, LPGA for her endless support of the Section, her fellow PGA professionals, and the advancement of the game of golf.
+Joy Bonhurst, PGA/LPGA, Teaching Professional at Blue Mash Golf Course in Laytonsville, Md., and Owner of Joyland Golf Studio, has been awarded the 2024 Middle Atlantic PGA (MAPGA) President’s Award by MAPGA President, Lynne Hunter.
+This award recognizes an individual who has been working “under the radar” to improve our game, our industry, and our Association.
+Bonhurst’s recognition stems from her endless support of the Section, her fellow PGA professionals, and the advancement of the game of golf.

 Past Award Recipients